 Barr called for discussion.
 Discussion ensued and a roll call vote was taken; passing 4/1 (Cook= No) (Barr, Meinke, Jakubiak and Shoemaker=Yes)

-Barr instructed Landry his appeal had been approved and would be followed up with a letter from the township.
+Motion by Barr that applicant has met items 1,2,3& 4 of the Variance Appeal #2019-01 and is approved was seconded by Meinke and passed 5-0 roll call vote.
+This will be followed up with a letter from the township.

 9. Report on Matters of Interest to the ZBA from the PC